Central Bank of Syria: History

-At independence, French- and British-owned banks dominated banking activity in Syria.
+After independence, French and British-owned banks dominated banking activity in Syria.
 The largest bank, the French-owned Banque de Syrie et du Liban (Bank of Syria and Lebanon), assumed central bank functions and became the bank of currency issue, in addition to its commercial operations.
-Syria joined the International Monetary Fund (IMF) on April 10, 1947 and fixed the exchange rate at £S 2.19 to US$1.
+Syria joined the International Monetary Fund (IMF) on 10 April 1947 and fixed the exchange rate at £S 2.19 to US$1.

 The law to establish the Central Bank of Syria was passed in 1953, but the bank did not operate until 1956.
 Its functions included issuing notes, controlling the money supply, acting as fiscal agent for the government, and controlling credit and commercial banks.
 It was also to act as the country's development bank until specialized banks were established for various sectors.
 The Central Bank had considerable discretionary powers over the banking system but was itself responsible to and under the control of the Council on Money and Credit, a policy group of high-ranking officials.

 After the 1956 Suez War, French and British banking interests were seized as enemy assets.
 In 1958, and after the union with Egypt, the state began to Arabize the commercial banking system and in 1961 implemented a policy of limited nationalization.

 In 1966, the state nationalised all commercial banking, merging all existing commercial banks into a single consolidated Commercial Bank of Syria.
 The government also created specialized banks to promote economic development.

 Since the start of the Syrian Civil War, the Central Bank building was attacked three times: in April 2012 a rocket-propelled grenade was fired at the building; in April 2013 it was affected by a car bombing nearby; and in October 2013 it was hit by mortar shells.